-To get back to the main roads, I have to wander through the Sakusa Woods.
-About five minutes into the woods a Suntory Boss vending machine offers a welcome reward, or it spoils the tranquility.
+To get back to the main roads, I have to wander through the Sakura Woods.
+About five minutes into the woods a Suntory Boss vending machine offers a welcome reward, or it spoils the tranquillity.
 To each his own.

 After twenty minutes I arrive back at Hamamatsu Castle.
 From here I retrace my original steps and eventually find a way out.
 It is of no surprise that the small castle has survived for this many years.
 None of the advancing armies could find it through the tangle of woods.

-Standing proud atop the steps, is a statue of Polish composer Frédéric Chopin; a 1:1 scale replica of the famous bronze statue designed by Wacław Szymanowski.
+Standing proudly atop the steps is a statue of Polish composer Frédéric Chopin; a 1:1 scale replica of the famous bronze statue designed by Wacław Szymanowski.
 The original statue is in Warsaw, which turns out to be Hamamatsu’s sister city.